OneNoBeing/HexaVia/README.md

 ## Overview

-HexaVia is a helper application designed for BitCraft Online players.
+**HexaVia** is a helper application designed for [BitCraft Online](https://bitcraftonline.com/) players.
 It works both online and offline, and is available for any modern browser.

 ---

 ## Description

 HexaVia is an application that helps you plan and build streets for your empire in BitCraft Online.
 With an intuitive hexagonal grid interface, you can design, visualize, and optimize your city layouts, making your in-game construction more efficient and enjoyable.
 Whether you are online or offline, HexaVia is always accessible to assist in your planning.

-- **Application that helps you build streets for your empire.**
-- **Works Online and Offline.**
-- **Available for any Browser.**

 ---